 First off, rescore only applies for the speaking and writing sections; sections which are graded by human test administrators.
 If you are not satisfied with your speaking and/or writing score, you can request a rescore.
 Once a rescore is requested, your essays and/or speeches will be assigned to a different person from your original scores to be graded.
 Your new score whether it is higher or lower than your previous score will become your official new score.

-There are some requirements and restrictions with requesting a TOEFL rescore.
+There are some requirements and restrictions for requesting a TOEFL rescore.